cloudspannerecosystem/cloudspannerecosystem.github.io/index.md

 ### Scheduled Backups

-Scheduled Backups shows how to use Cloud Scheduler and Cloud Function to configure a schedule for creating Cloud Spanner backups.
+Scheduled Backups shows how to use Cloud Scheduler and Cloud Functions to configure a schedule for creating Cloud Spanner backups.

 * [GitHub repository](https://github.com/cloudspannerecosystem/scheduled-backups)